German prosecutors open murder investigation into Eritrean in Frankfurt | DW | 30.07.2019

 Motives unknown

 The suspect's motives remain unclear.
-He has not yet spoken about the attack, and there is no evidence yet that there was any connection to the shooting last week of an Eritrean man by a man with far-right sympathies in Wächtersbach, a small town about 34 miles (55 kilometers) east of Frankfurt.
+He has not yet spoken about the attack, and there is no evidence yet of a connection to the shooting last week of an Eritrean by a man with far-right sympathies in Wächtersbach, a small town about 34 miles (55 kilometers) east of Frankfurt.

 News agency dpa reported that prosecutors were also planning a psychiatric test.

-Swiss police confirmed via Twitter on Tuesday morning that the suspected perpetrator was a resident of Zurich and had a residency permit, before adding that they were in contact with German authorities regarding the case.
+Swiss police confirmed via Twitter on Tuesday morning that the suspected perpetrator was a resident of Zurich and had a residency permit, before adding that they were in contact with German authorities.
+He is also believed to have traveled to Frankfurt from Basel, Switzerland a few days ago.

-The shock of the incident has spread throughout Germany, reigniting debates about immigration and safety at railway stations.

-German Interior Minister Horst Seehofer interrupted his holiday on Monday to meet with representatives of the security forces and discuss a series of recent violent incidents in recent weeks, including the incidents in Frankfurt and Wächtersbach, attacks on members of the Left party, and bomb threats against mosques.
+German Interior Minister Horst Seehofer interrupted his holiday on Monday to meet with representatives of the security forces and discuss a series of violent incidents in recent weeks, including the attacks in Frankfurt and Wächtersbach, attacks on members of the Left party, and bomb threats against mosques.

 The minister, who is due to give a press conference on Tuesday afternoon, also warned against drawing premature conclusions about the attack in Frankfurt.